j-schreiber/js-sf-cli-plugin/messages/jsc.maintain.garbage.collect.md

 # flags.target-org.description

-Target org to analyse.
 All deprecated package members from this org are analysed.

 # flags.output-dir.summary